 - Pilot Knob Hill, a traditional burial ground

 Tours are appropriate for adults and older youth.
 Tour groups meet at a location in Mendota near the sites and auto caravan to the sites.
 Carpooling usually occurs so those not preferring or unable to drive can ride with others.
 Address, directions, and map will be sent prior to tour.
 Dress for the weather with sturdy footwear rather than sandals.
 If weather is severe we will reschedule.
 Watch email if it’s questionable.
 We will do our best to accommodate the physical abilities of all attendees.
 Wheelchairs welcome as the places we go are on or very near trails.
 The whole tour can be accessible; contact us with specific questions.
 People who may have difficulty standing for storytelling may want to bring lawn chairs.
 Those walking should expect to be on some uneven surfaces and dirt/gravel paths.
 We allot four hours for tours though actual times may vary.
 Tours start at different times of day, depending on leader or group schedules, sundown, etc. While there is no time set aside for lunch during the tour, participants are welcome to bring lunch.

 There is no cost for the tour, but a free will offering is appreciated.
-Contributions for individuals are invited in the range of $45-$75.
+Contributions for individuals are invited in the range of $50-$75.
 Donations support Healing Minnesota Stories programs and events.
-Space is limited to 40 people.
-To register, to be placed on a waiting list, or for information on a future tour, contact us at email@example.com.
+Space is limited to 50 people.
+To check on the availability of open sacred sites tours and register for one, check the form at the bottom of this page.